techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-90-lite-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Thus, by using Dr.Fone - Phone Manager (Android), you can not only easily transfer contacts from the phone to the Gmail account but also keep them safe from any data loss.

 ## Part 2.
-How to Sync Contacts from ZTE Blade A73 5G to Gmail?
+How to Sync Contacts from Honor 90 Lite to Gmail?
 (Official Way)

-There is also a way whereby you can sync your contacts to your Gmail account on Android using just Your ZTE Blade A73 5G.
+There is also a way whereby you can sync your contacts to your Gmail account on Android using just Your Honor 90 Lite.
 You can do this simply by following these steps:

 - 1\.
 The first thing would be to ensure that Gmail is installed on your phone.
 If it is not, go to Play Store and install the Gmail App on your phone.
 - 2\.
 Now, go to your phone Settings, then tap on the "Accounts and Sync" option.